Q: How old do you have to be to take swim lessons?

 Q: I am on the waitlist for a class.
 Now what?

 A: If a space in the class becomes available, you will be contacted and your registration will be completed over the phone.
 If a space in the class does not become available, you will not be contacted.
-Please do not come to the class if you were not contacted.

 Q: Are there locker rooms, showers and lockers to use?